Obixander/Flowcoach/Docs/User-Stories.md

 ## 12:
 As a user, I want to see a grid of sensation cards when I enter the BodyFlow section so that I can explore how emotions relate to physical sensations.

-## 13:
-As a user, I want to be able to choose a sensation to learn about its connection to my emotional state.